Micka33/myorb-art/README.md

 # myorb-art

-The goal of this project is to make it easy to display one or several orbs in fullscreen.
+This project makes it easy to display one or several orbs in fullscreen.

 ## What is an Orb?